AnkitBajpaii/DSA/src/DSA/Rescursion/README.md

 # Problems on Recursion

+- Recursive Linear Search in an array

+- Check if string is Palindrome.

 - Find sum of digit of a number using recursion.

 - Given a rope of length n, you need to find maximum number of pieces you can make such that length of every piece is in set {a,b,c} for given three values a, b, c.